teticio/llama-squad/README.md

 Explicitly terminating the labels with the end of sequence token (`2`) encourages the model to learn to stop generating tokens after the answer.
 This has the downside that the model will tend not to provide any reasoning after providing the answer.
 Nevertheless, we found it was necessary to do this because, past a certain point the the training, the model would start to "obsessively" repeat garbled variations of the answer.

+### Blah blah blah

 Notice that we include
 ````
 Think step by step and explain your reasoning.
 ````
 in the prompt.
 It would probably help if we were also able to include the reasoning in the training data.
 As we do not have a ground-truth for it, one approach would be to use ChatGPT to generate it in a similar way to how the Alpaca model was trained.

-One experiment we tried was to simply replace the reasoning with "blah blah blah..." and ensure that the model did not attend those tokens by modifying the `attention_mask`.
-The hope was that the model would learn to space out the answer due to the relative positional embeddings.
-However, the results were worse than not including any reasoning at all.
-Remember that the model generates all the tokens in parallel in the forward pass, because we inject the ground-truth tokens in the input using [teacher forcing](https://towardsdatascience.com/what-is-teacher-forcing-3da6217fed1c).
-If we were to pass the generation of the previous token as an input to the next token - as is done in generation at inference time - this would mean reverting to a sequential calculation, which would be infeasible.
-This means that the model is not guided by the blahs, and is likely to go off at a tangent, rather like the encoder models do when generating text as mentioned previously.
+Alternatively we can replace the reasoning with `<BLAH><BLAH><BLAH>...` tokens.
+When I first tried this experiment I didn't obtain good results, as the model appeared to just learn to spit out the these tokens.
+I tried masking the attention, in the hope that it would learn to at least space out the answer due to the relative positional embeddings, but this made the results worse.
+In hindsight and after reading the recent paper ["Think before you speak: Training Language Models With Pause Tokens](https://arxiv.org/pdf/2310.02226), I realized that the it was important to use a special token that was *learnable* (i.e., one that was not already in the vocabulary).
+At inference time the generation is conditioned by providing the `<BLAH>` tokens and then the output is extracted.
+I found it beneficial to also include start of the answer `\n```json` in the prompt, especially early on in the training.

 ### Learning Rate